makersacademy/takeaway-challenge/README.md

 ```
 As a customer
+I would like to see a list of dishes with prices
 So that I can check if I want to order something
-I would like to see a list of dishes with prices

 As a customer
+I would like to be able to select several available dishes
 So that I can order the meal I want
-I would like to be able to select some number of several available dishes

 As a customer
+I would like to check that the total I have been given matches the sum of the various dishes in my order
 So that I can verify that my order is correct
-I would like to check that the total I have been given matches the sum of the various dishes in my order

 As a customer
-So that I am reassured that my order will be delivered on time
 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
+So that I am reassured that my order will be delivered on time
 ```

 * Hints on functionality to implement: